Autonomous Continual Learning for Environment Adaptation of Computer-Use Agents: Continual Learning of CUAs and Related Work

-\textbf{Challenges.} One fundamental challenge in continual learning of CUAs lies in acquiring high-quality, environment-grounded agent data, as manual annotation is labor-intensive, costly, and difficult to scale~\citep{wang2025opencuaopenfoundationscomputeruse}.
-While existing self-evolving methods with synthetic tasks and RL~\citep{kuba2025language,zhao2025absolute,huang2025r,liu2025spiralselfplayzerosumgames} break free from human effort and have shown promise for math and coding tasks, there are unique challenges in continual learning of CUAs \textit{w.r.t.} task generation and trajectory evaluation that render these existing methods infeasible: (1) \textbf{\emph{Task generation.}} Computer-use tasks must be grounded in dynamic, multimodal environmental contexts (e.g., different initial states of software) that are rarely present in pretraining data, making environment-agnostic generation unreliable~\citep{kuba2025language,zhao2025absolute}.
+\textbf{Challenges.} One fundamental challenge in continual learning of CUAs lies in acquiring high-quality, environment-grounded agent data in new environments.
+While traditional continual learning methods such as Elastic Weight Consolidation~\citep{kirkpatrick2017overcoming}, PackNet~\citep{mallya2018packnet}, and Progressive Networks~\citep{rusu2016progressive} have been explored, they primarily focus on mitigating catastrophic forgetting and assume access to high-quality training data, without addressing how such data can be acquired in complex, real-world environments.
+Recent methods based on synthetic tasks and RL~\citep{kuba2025language,huang2025r,liu2025spiralselfplayzerosumgames} break free from human effort and have shown promise for math and coding tasks.
+However, they are not directly applicable to CUAs due to two key challenges: (1) \textbf{\emph{Task generation.}} Computer-use tasks must be grounded in dynamic, multimodal environmental contexts (e.g., different initial states of software) that are rarely present in pretraining data, making environment-agnostic generation unreliable~\citep{kuba2025language,zhao2025absolute}.
+Moreover, as the agent improves, generating tasks that match its evolving competence remains an additional challenge for effective continual learning.
 (2) \textbf{\emph{Trajectory evaluation.}} Unlike domains with verifiable rewards readily available such as math and coding~\citep{zhao2025absolute,guan2025rstarmath}, computer-use task completion cannot be reliably determined from the final state alone but needs to refer to a long trajectory of multimodal observations and actions that often introduces the long context issue, making it difficult to obtain reliable reward signals during RL.